cloudant-labs/hind-cite/docs/projectNotes.md

     * Stats - do on cloudant?
 (Currently on client)
     * Bug - sometimes the table wraps and sometimes it doesn't.
 Weird.

-* P3
-    * NVD3 - submit pull request

 * ?
-    * Data - what to do about posts where I don't have an id? (certain jobs) - get from algolia?
+    * Data - what to do about posts where I don't have an id? (certain jobs)

 ## Yeoman setup
-* Use angular-require (with the fix on the github issue)
 * Use angular html5mode
     * Do XXX to get it working again (I forget)
 * Install http-rewrite-middleware
     * with rewrite rule to route everything to index.html
-* Questionable
-    * Dir structure - instead of controllers dir, all controllers in one file
-    * Instead of hardcoding app name for services, directives, etc (hnApp.module(...) do generically (module('servicesProvider')) and then include dependency in main application
 * Try jasmine 2.0 (1.3 is current verion)